Many, many, places.

 Fortunately, knowing everything isn’t what makes or breaks a service like Ask Leo!
 What’s more important is knowing how to find the best answer.1

-I’m actually somewhat surprised by the number of questions that can be answered by simply trying whatever the question is about.
+Lots of questions that can be answered just by experimenting: trying whatever the question is about.

 “What are these three dots over here?”